Internationalization

 - Editors who don’t write code need to translate content

-- You want translations to be versionable, schedulable, and previewable
+- You want translations to be versionable

 See Content Management for the full Content API.